 The very first place, which welcomes in the New Year is Noumea – the capital of New Caledonia, east of Australia.
 Obviously, this is the easternmost country, where the Deckchair webcam has been mounted.
 The very first country, where New Year is celebrated lies within the GMT+14 time zone.
 The countries are Kiribati and Samoa, where daylight saving time is observed at this moment.
 The New Year arrives at New Caledonia 3 hours later.

 Exactly at the same time, the New Year ceremony begins in Sydney – the most remarkable city in Australia, renowned for the spectacular Opera House, a finalist of the New7Wonders of the World campaign.
-The fireworks are usually in few places at the Sydney Harbour waters, while also by Opera House and at Harbour Bridge, which is an Australian heritage-listed object.
+The fireworks are usually in a few places at the Sydney Harbour waters, while also by the Opera House, and at Harbour Bridge, which is an Australian heritage-listed object.

-The GMT+11 time zone covers also the Victoria state, which the capital and the most populous city is Melbourne.
+The GMT+11 time zone covers also Victoria state, the capital, and the most populous city Melbourne.
 The fireworks look nice with Bolton Bridge in the background.

-Just about 3,5 thousand kilometers north the another New Year’s celebration takes place.
+Just about 3,5 thousand kilometers north another New Year’s celebration takes place.
 It’s Hong Kong – a special administrative region of China, which is also the financial international center.
-This metropolitan area can boost the fascinating skyscraper’s landscape, where the tallest ones reach almost 500 m.a.g.l.
+This metropolitan area can boost the fascinating skyscraper landscape, where the tallest ones reach almost 500 m.a.g.l.